On the Treatment of Cluster Headaches

 [Revision 2]: it is possible to yield over 300g of dry mushrooms for less than £30.

-I think I should remind readers at this stage that I do not hold any formal qualifications in medicine or neurology.
+I should point out at this stage that I do not hold any formal qualifications in medicine or neurology.
 That being said, I didn’t get up this morning and decide to write a detailed essay on a random topic.
 What I’m putting forward here are my own suggestions, theories and ideas, based on what I’ve interpreted from the materials I’ve looked at.

 The exact process of cluster headaches (the pathophysiology) is not fully understood, but newer theories suggest that it is related to neurovascular abnormalities as well as abnormalities in the hypothalamus (May, 2005).
 This means that a specific area of the brain (the hypothalamus) is not doing what it normally should be in the way it should be, and as a result, a pain response is triggered.
-Some theories suggest that the pain is caused by dilation (swelling/enlarging) of certain blood vessels which further causes specific nerves to become irritated, triggering a pain response.
+Some theories suggest that the pain is caused by dilation (swelling/enlarging) of certain blood vessels which further causes specific nerves to become irritated.

 There doesn’t seem to be a shortage of theories, but one of the most convincing arguments I’ve read suggested that the abnormality in the hypothalamus may be connected to the regulation of a neurotransmitter known as 5-HT or serotonin (ClusterHeadaches.com.au), you may be in agreement on the idea that serotonin plays a significant role in both migraines and possibly cluster headaches.

 The reason I think this theory holds a lot of weight is because all of the effective treatments that I have tried have some effect on serotonergic neurotransmission.

 To support the following discussion, here is an image of the chemical structure of serotonin:

 That hexagon at the bottom (a benzene ring) with its attached pentagon friend (a pyrrole ring) is what’s known as an indole.